 Many surgeons will use liposuction and perform repairs to the abdominal muscles during a tummy tuck.
-LIposuction for a male tummy tuck usually aims to accentuate their “six-pack” while providing a more toned flat stomach is the goal in a female patient.
+Liposuction usually aims to accentuate their “six-pack” while providing a more toned flat stomach is the goal in a female patient.

-It is important to note that a tummy tuck is not a weight-loss procedure and surgeons typically require patients to be close to their ideal weight before undergoing a tummy tuck.
+It is important to note that a tummy tuck is not a weight-loss procedure and surgeons typically require patients to be close to their ideal weight before undergoing surgery.

 Will I Be Able to Work Out After a Tummy Tuck?